Open-Wine-Components/umu-mkpatch/README.md

 # umu-mkpatch
-Generate update files from umu compatibility tools.
+Generate patch files from umu compatibility tools.

 ## Description
 This program is a simple patch generator, and the patch files generated are intended to be consumed by [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) with umu-supported compatibility tools as inputs.
 The generated patch file is bit inspired from Mozilla's [MAR](https://wiki.mozilla.org/Software_Update:MAR) format.
 However, different decisions are made for the file's serialization format, cryptographic primitives, and patch engine to create the binary diffs.

 ## Usage
-At a high level, `umu-mkpatch` compares two directories, where 'a' and 'b' are objects of similar structure, then produces a file containing both the metadata and data necessary to recreate 'b' both quickly and securely.
+At a high level, `umu-mkpatch` compares two directories, where 'a' and 'b' contain similar file hierarchies, then produces a file containing both the metadata and data necessary to recreate 'b' both quickly and securely.

 Assuming GE-Proton9-20 and GE-Proton9-21 are installed in the Downloads folder, and the user has Ed25519 `ssh(1)` keys: